-The investments included under "#2 Other" is cash.
-Cash does not affect the promoted environmental and / or social characteristics of the Fund which are not subject to environmental and/or social screening or any minimum environmental or social safeguards.
-The assessment of issuers and of counterparties for cash focusses on the creditworthiness of these parties, which can be impacted by sustainability risks.
+The investments included under "#2 Other" are cash and hedging instruments which are not subject to environmental and/or social screening or any minimum environmental or social safeguards and/or investments that may not be aligned with the environmental and/or social characteristics promoted by the Fund.
+Cash does not affect the promoted environmental and / or social characteristics of the Fund.
+The assessment of issuers and of counterparties for cash and hedging instruments focusses on the creditworthiness of these parties, which can be impacted by sustainability risks.